- Parks & Recreation

-The mission of the Harbor Patrol, under the direction of the South Kingstown Police Department, is to provide for the safety of the boating public on waters located in the Town of South Kingstown, through education and enforcement of State and local boating safety laws, while assisting Federal, State, and local governmental agencies in their efforts by providing local knowledge relative to their specific water related issues.
+The mission of Harbor Patrol is to provide for the safety of the boating public on waters located in the Town of South Kingstown, through education and enforcement of State and local boating safety laws, while assisting Federal, State, and local governmental agencies in their efforts by providing local knowledge relative to their specific water related issues.

 The Harbor Patrol Program was established in 1975 to promote public safety through enforcement of State and local laws and regulations, and to assist boaters in distress.
 Patrol services provided by the Harbormaster are supplemented by civilian assistant harbormasters who receive specific training in boating safety laws and procedures.
 The Harbormaster also manages the Town's mooring fields.